cloudemprise/cfn-bckt-www-cli/README.md

 ## Topic 1

 **cfn-www-cicd-cli** is a shell script that creates a cloud-based Static Website application together with a CI/CD pipeline, that comprises an Amazon Route 53 Custom Domain, an Amazon S3 bucket configured for website hosting and an Amazon CloudFront distribution together with a Public X.509 Certificate.
-AWS CodePipeline in conjuction with the AWS CodeCommit version control service is used to automate the deployment of a software release process.
-This provides for a secure, highly available, fault toleranct, cost effective, low-latency, website hosting solution in the cloud.
-The AWS Command Line Interface (AWS CLI) is used to provision and configure various AWS Resources through an assortment of API calls and AWS Cloudformation templates.
+AWS CodePipeline in conjunction with the AWS CodeCommit version control service is used to automate the deployment of a software release process.
+This provides for a secure, highly available, fault tolerant, cost effective, low-latency, website hosting solution in the cloud.
+The AWS Command Line Interface (AWS CLI) is used to provision and configure various AWS Resources through an assortment of API calls and AWS CloudFormation templates.